OpenLongTrails/OpenLongTrails/README.md

 - This is the official account of [OpenLongTrails.org](https://www.openlongtrails.org/) (OLT).
+- OLT exists to create, collect, and freely distribute information about long distance nature trails around the world.
 - OLT projects will be migrated to this account, and are currently found under [@numbershikes](https://github.com/numbershikes).

 <!---